selfcustody/krux/docs/getting-started/installing/from-gui.en.md

             <td>Windows</td>
             <td>
                 The `krux-installer_0.0.13.exe` is a <a href="https://nsis.sourceforge.io/Main_Page)">NSIS</a> installer.
-                If you use Windows, the first time you run the `.exe` file the system will ask you if you trust the application.
+                The first time you run the `.exe` file the system will ask you to trust the application.
+The NSIS installer will do the rest.
             </td>
         </tr>
     </tbody>